TERIHAX/Scripts/README.md

 **If you get banned, I am not responsible nor are the creators of these scripts.**
 *Please tell me if there are any scripts that don't work or if they are malicious by creating an issue [here](https://github.com/TERIHAX/Scripts/issues). (https://github.com/TERIHAX/Scripts/issues)*

-Also, if you're wondering where the Dex Explorer script is, it's [here](https://github.com/TERIHAX/Scripts/tree/main/Universal/Dex%20Explorers).
+If you're wondering where the Dex Explorer script is, it's [here](https://github.com/TERIHAX/Scripts/tree/main/Universal/Dex%20Explorers).
 (Sentinel Dex, Dex V1 to V4, Including Dark Dex)

-And Remote Spys are [here](https://github.com/TERIHAX/Scripts/tree/main/Universal/Remote%20Spies).
+And Remote Spies are [here](https://github.com/TERIHAX/Scripts/tree/main/Universal/Remote%20Spies).

 And Admin Scripts are [here](https://github.com/TERIHAX/Scripts/tree/main/Universal/Admin%20Scripts).

 SE (Script Exodus) Hub is Not Made by Me, I Just Grouped Their Scripts Into a Hub.
 And If You Use SE Hub on Mad City, There is a Ban Risk, And Pet Simulator X Has Active Admins There.

-# YOU CAN MAKE PULL REQUESTS TO ADD NEW SCRIPTS, AND I WILL ACCEPT THEM
+# YOU CAN MAKE PULL REQUESTS TO ADD NEW SCRIPTS, AND I WILL ACCEPT THEM (HOW TO MAKE A LOADSTRING IS DOWN)

 -----------------------
 -----------------------